2010 Commonwealth Games Village: International zone

-The International Zone includes retail shops, TV lounge, games room, internet café, village bar etc. The International Zone also includes the Guest Pass Centre, the VIP Waiting Area, the Chefs de Mission Meeting Hall, the Mayor's Office, and the Media Center.
+The International Zone included the common areas with the Guest Pass Centre, the VIP Waiting Area, the Chefs de Mission Meeting Hall, the Mayor's Office, and the Media Center.

 Training area

-There are training areas for Athletics, Aquatics, Weightlifting/Para-sport Powerlifting and Wrestling.
+Beside the common areas, had training areas for Athletics, Aquatics, Weightlifting/Para-sport Powerlifting and Wrestling.
 There is an eight-lane 400 m Synthetic athletics track and an Olympic-size swimming pool.
 It also has gymnasium and fitness centre, steam and sauna facilities, physiotherapy rooms.

 Dining

 The Dining area has the capacity to accommodate 2,300 of the total residents.
 During the Games, the main dining service was opened 24 hours and provided free meal service.